ai-dev-god/codex-jesus/docs/gcp-access-and-deployment.md

   - `roles/artifactregistry.writer`,
   - `roles/storage.objectAdmin` on the artifact bucket and `gs://galeata-hax`,
   - `roles/secretmanager.secretAccessor` for each required secret.

+## 7. Background Worker Runner
+Longevity plan generation (queue `longevity-plan-generate`) now ships beside the existing queues (`insights-generate`, `whoop-sync`, `notifications-dispatch`).
+Keep a worker process online anywhere the backend stack runs:

+- **Local / Docker Compose:** `docker compose -f docker-compose.release.yml up -d workers` brings up a container that executes `node dist/src/workers/runner.js` with the backend image.
+Set `WORKER_QUEUES` (comma-separated) if you need to scope queues; otherwise it listens to all registered queues by default.
+Optional tuning vars:
+  - `WORKER_POLL_INTERVAL_MS` (default `5000`)
+  - `WORKER_ERROR_BACKOFF_MS` (default `2000`)
+- **Direct Node:** `cd backend && npm run build && npm run workers:run` reuses the same runner without Docker.
+Export the same env vars (`DATABASE_URL`, `OPENROUTER_*`, etc.) that the API expects.
+- **Cloud Run / remote hosts:** deploy a second Cloud Run revision or GCE VM using the backend image and the `workers:run` entrypoint so queues drain even if the API autoscaler drops to zero.
+Mirror the secrets/env values from `bh-backend-final`.

+Ensure the worker has network access to Cloud SQL, Memorystore (if used), and OpenRouter.
+Monitor Cloud Tasks via `gcloud tasks queues describe` or the Admin dashboard to confirm `longevity-plan-generate` stays near-zero backlog.

 ## 7. Recommended Next Checks
 - Confirm IAM bindings for Saffloders and DevOps using the command in §2; capture evidence (timestamped command output) for audit.
 A full IAM export gathered on 2025-11-07T14:36:34+02:00 is stored at `docs/biohax-777-iam-policy.json`.